grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/keycloak/index.md

 As an example, `<PROVIDER_DOMAIN>` can be `keycloak-demo.grafana.org`, `<REALM_NAME>` can be `grafana` and `<GRAFANA_DOMAIN>` can be `play.grafana.org`.

+{{% admonition type="note" %}}
-> **Note**: Grafana supports ID token hint for single logout.
-If OAuth is detected as the authentication method, Grafana will automatically add the `id_token_hint` parameter to the logout request.
+Grafana supports ID token hints for single logout.
+Grafana automatically adds the `id_token_hint` parameter to the logout request if it detects OAuth as the authentication method.
+{{% /admonition %}}

 ## Allow assigning Grafana Admin